 - Turn up your speaking volume.
 Use a deep breath to help project your voice

-- Be expressive with your eyes (our eyes show happy, sad, and scared emotions)
+- Be expressive with your eyes (our eyes show happy, sad, and scared emotions) and tone of voice

 - Use gestures or body language to support your verbal message (act out action verbs)